 The question of how IQ changes with age is one of the most misunderstood topics in all of cognitive science.
 The popular picture โ€” intelligence peaks in your twenties and gradually declines โ€” is simultaneously partially true and deeply misleading.
+The reality is more interesting: different cognitive abilities follow dramatically different trajectories across the lifespan, and the distinction between fluid and crystallised intelligence is central to understanding why some abilities fade while others grow stronger with age.

 How IQ Scores Are Normed for Age

+Before looking at the data it is important to understand something about how IQ scoring works that most people do not know.
+Standard IQ tests are age-normed โ€” your score is calculated relative to other people in your age group, not relative to the entire population.
 This means a 60-year-old who scores 110 on an IQ test has performed above average for 60-year-olds โ€” not above average for 25-year-olds.
 The test is designed this way deliberately, because comparing raw performance across age groups would make IQ scores almost meaningless as a measure of relative ability within an age cohort.
+A thorough explanation of how IQ tests are scored and normed makes this norming process considerably clearer.

 When researchers want to study how cognitive performance actually changes with age, they use raw performance scores rather than age-normed IQ scores.
 And those raw scores tell a very different story from the normalised ones.